 - work with the Department for the Economy and Sector Skills Councils to ensure that training needs and standards are met

 You can find out more about individual Sector Training Councils at the links below:

 - Momentum - represents Information, Communication & Technology Industry

 - NI Polymers Association (NIPA)

 - Transport Training Services

 Construction Industry Training Board (CITB)

-CITB ConstructionSkills NI is the only remaining statutory Industrial Training Board in Northern Ireland; it is a Non-Departmental Public Body reporting to the Department for Employment and Learning.
+CITB ConstructionSkills NI is the only remaining statutory Industrial Training Board in Northern Ireland; it is a Non-Departmental Public Body reporting to the Department for the Economy.

 The Board has statutory responsibility for 'the encouragement of the adequate training of persons employed in or intending to be employed in the construction industry in Northern Ireland'.